Explore (education): The Association québécoise des écoles de français langue étrangère

 The Association québécoise des écoles de français langue étrangère ("Quebec Association of French as a Foreign Language Schools", or AQEFLE, founded in 1980) is the grouping for many the institutions that receive funding from Explore.
-Member schools As of 2017 are the Centre linguistique at the Collège de Jonquière, the Ateliers de langues at Collège Saint-Charles-Garnier, the French school at the Collège de Rivière-du-Loup, the École de langues at Université Laval, the École de français at the Collège de Trois-Rivières, the École de français de Trois-Pistoles (part of the University of Western Ontario), the École de français at Collège de Sainte-Anne-de-la-Pocatière, and the French language school at Université de Montréal.
+Member schools As of 2017 are the Centre linguistique at the Collège de Jonquière, the Ateliers de langues at Collège Saint-Charles-Garnier, the French school at the Collège de Rivière-du-Loup, the École de langues at Université Laval, the École de français at the Université du Québec à Trois-Rivières, the École de français de Trois-Pistoles (part of the University of Western Ontario), the École de français at Collège de Sainte-Anne-de-la-Pocatière, and the French language school at Université de Montréal.

 The oldest among these is the school at Trois Pistoles which was founded in 1932, and As of 2017 hosts over 600 learners per summer (two five-week cohorts of 250 students plus other short-stay learners) into the small town of just 3,500 residents.
 It is considered a major economic driver in the town and federal cuts in 2010 were perceived as a threat.

 In popular culture

-The 2011 film French Immersion is a parody of the kind of intensive french immersion course for adults funded by Explore.
+The 2011 film French Immersion is a parody of the kind of intensive French immersion course for adults funded by Explore.